 4. You get an office tour.

-Getting an impromptu office tour is a good indication that you may be moving forward to the next step.
+Getting an impromptu office tour at the end of the interview is a good indication that you may be moving forward to the next step.
 The recruiter is showing you around the offices you might be working in soon.
-They may tour you around your potential workspace, the lounge area, cafeteria, and more.
+They may tour you around your potential workspace, the lounge area, cafeteria, meet some of the team members, and more.

-Take this gesture as a positive sign.
-The recruiters won’t make that extra effort if they don’t see themselves hiring you.
+Take this gesture as a positive sign that the interview is going well.
+The hiring managers won’t make that extra effort if they don’t see themselves hiring you.
 Chances are, they want to give you a glimpse of how your work environment’s going to be.

 5. The interview feels like a conversation.